 Traditional Cash Flow Sheet with pen and paper

 Not long ago I just used a piece of paper that I started in the middle of the month to find out if there is still some margin for this or that.
 I would then simply note down the current bank balance and then subtract what still needs payment this month.
-That way I can clearly see what is left to spend.
+That way I can clearly see what is left to spend or save.

 The downside is that sometimes I forgot something that would still come up because I had no list of recurring payments.
 In addition, I didn’t feel comfortable to throw my calculation in the trash and I would have to tear it in extra tiny pieces.
 More work for me.